raspberrypilearning/flatgame/en/step_5.md

 --- task ---
-In the starter code change the switch the costumes.
+In the starter code change the `switch costumes`{:class="block3looks"}.
 Your blocks should look like this:

 ```blocks3
 when flag clicked